CDK4/6 inhibition in locally advanced/metastatic chordoma

 Cyclin-dependent kinase 4 (CDK4) and cyclin-dependent kinase 6 (CDK6) are two proteins which enable tumor growth.
-These proteins are usually controlled by another protein called p16, which is produced by a gene called CDKN2A.
+These proteins are usually controlled by another protein called p16, which is produced by a A segment of genetic material that has a particular function.
+Humans have approximately 25,000 different genes.
+Every cell in the body has the same set of genes, however, different genes are turned on in different tissues, and at different times. called CDKN2A.
 When the CDKN2A gene is lost from tumor cells, p16 is no longer produced and the activity of CDK4 and CDK6 increases, causing cancer cells to multiply out of control.

 Drugs that block the activity of the CDK4 and CDK6 proteins, called “CDK4/6 inhibitors”, are approved to treat several different types of cancer.
 Palbociclib is a CDK4/6 inhibitor that is approved to treat certain types of breast cancer and is currently being tested in other tumor types.

 CDK4/6 inhibitors are relevant to chordoma patients because nearly all chordoma tumors have a loss of the CDKN2A gene, and therefore don’t produce the p16 protein to help regulate CDK4 and CDK6.
 Several CDK4/6 inhibitors, including palbociclib, have been shown to slow or stop the growth of chordoma cell lines and mouse models.